-01 Jul The Most Effective Science Based Ab Workout
+01 Jul The Most Effective Science Based Ab Workouts

 Whilst the most important component of getting a visible 6 pack is ultimately your body fat percentage, there is still of course a part to play in training the muscle group.

-In this article I’m going to cover off the most effective scientifically proven method to train abs.
+In this article I’m going to cover off the most effective scientifically proven method to train abs, and how you should craft ab workouts.

 With the most effective exercises, rep ranges and training frequency, to help you get the abs you’ve always wanted.